Gang Dong-won: 2005–2010: Career breakthrough and mainstream success

 Gang's first real breakthrough was in Temptation of Wolves, the film adaptation of Guiyeoni's teen internet novel.
 Gang's popularity subsequently rose, extending to other Asian countries, especially Japan.
 He then briefly returned to television as an antihero in Magic, though it received low ratings.

-Gang's next roles were an inmate on death row in Maundy Thursday, and the antagonist in Voice of a Murderer.
+Gang's next roles were an inmate on death row on Maundy Thursday, and the antagonist in Voice of a Murderer.
 His two collaborations with auteur Lee Myung-se in Duelist and M further cemented Gang's status as one of the top young actors in Korean cinema, earning him critical recognition for his stylish flair and diverse choice of roles.

 Gang said that he decided to play the mischievous titular character in the action fantasy Jeon Woo-chi: The Taoist Wizard because "he wanted to work on a fun movie, as he was emotionally drained while formerly having worked on several serious films.
 The Choi Dong-hoon film turned into a holiday blockbuster, selling over 6 million tickets over the winter season despite opening in theaters only a week after the release of Avatar in Korea.
 In 2010, he was cast opposite veteran actor Song Kang-ho in Jang Hoon's spy film Secret Reunion.
 It became one of the biggest Korean box office hits of 2010, with over 5 million tickets sold.
 He then joined the Busan-centered omnibus Camellia, starring in Jang Joon-hwan's short film Love For Sale.
 Gang's last project before enlistment was the psychic thriller Haunters.